sailoog/openplotter-documentation/en/can-usb.md

 The drop line to the devices should not be longer than 6 m.
 The backbone can have 100m in length.

-The CAN-USB Stick is not isolated, so connecting the Raspberry Pi power supply to the CAN bus power supply is recommended.
+The CAN-USB Stick is not electrically isolated, so connecting the Raspberry Pi/computer power supply to the same CAN bus power supply is recommended.

 ## Connection